Kayyo321/Guppy/README.md

 <a href="https://go.dev">Go Compiler</a>.

 :warning: Documentation may not be there if you happen to download between an update, or bux fixes. :warning:

+:warning: You will also have to add this to your Environment Variables :warning:
 </div>

 ## Option 2
 <div align="center">
 You can download the latest working build from the <a href"https://github.com/Kayyo321/Guppy/releases">Releases</a> section.

-:warning: You will still have to build this for your system, make sure you have the <a href="https://go.dev">Go Compiler</a> installed.
+:warning: You will still have to build this for your system, make sure you have the <a href="https://go.dev">Go Compiler</a> installed. :warning:

+:warning: You will also have to add this to your Environment Variables :warning:
 </div>

 ## Option 3